Dial Basics

 Section titled “degree”Type: Float

-Section titled “onDegreeChanged”Type: (Float) -> Unit
+Section titled “onDegreeChange”Type: (Float) -> Unit

 Callback invoked when the user drags the dial.
 Update your state in this callback:

-onDegreeChanged = { newDegree -> degree = newDegree }modifier
+onDegreeChange = { newDegree -> degree = newDegree }modifier

 Section titled “modifier”Type: Modifier